PedroRorato/Kanbanto/README.md

 # Kanbanto
-This system is being developed for academic pourposes.
+This system is being developed for academic purposes.